ajejoseph22/supreme-funicular/README.md

 ## Project Overview

-In this project, I operationalized a Machine Learning microservice API, containerized it and deployed to s Kubernetes cluster.
+In this project, I operationalized a Machine Learning microservice API, containerized it and deployed to a Kubernetes cluster.
 I also set up continuous integration on Circle CI.

 This project contains a `sklearn` model that has been trained to predict housing prices in Boston according to several features, such as average rooms in a home and data about highway access, teacher-to-pupil ratios, and so on.
 You can read more about the data, which was initially taken from Kaggle, on [the data source site](https://www.kaggle.com/c/boston-housing).
 This project could be extended to any pre-trained machine learning model, such as those for image recognition and data labeling.